Merzasphor/MWSE/docs/source/types/niTriBasedGeometryData.md

 ### `vertices`

+*Read-only*.
 The array of vertex position data.

 **Returns**: